Seven Seas Mariner deck plans

 Each of the Seven Seas Mariner cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Seven Seas Mariner staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

-Seven Seas Mariner (built 2001, last refurbished in 2018) is the second by age of the three RSSC Regent ships – together with Navigator, Voyager and Explorer.
-The Regent Mariner was the world’s first-ever 100% balcony 100% suite cruise ship.
-Also for the first time ever, the line Regent Seven Seas introduced on Mariner the renown “Le Cordon Bleu” cuisine at sea.
-The top-luxury cruise ship Seven Seas Mariner’s “ultra-inclusive” cruising experience features top-luxurious amenities, unique itinerary program (as ports of call and destinations), and all the food and drinks (and premium alcohol) are included in Regent cruise deals prices.
+Seven Seas Mariner (2001-built, last refurbished in 2018) is the second-oldest vessel in the RSSC Regent fleet - preceded by Navigator (1999) and followed by Voyager (2003).
+Upon her launch, the Regent Mariner cruise ship became the world’s first-ever "100% balcony 100% suite" liner.
+Also for the first time ever, Regent Seven Seas introduced on Mariner the renowned “Le Cordon Bleu” cuisine at sea.
+Regent Mariner’s “ultra-inclusive” cruising experience features top-luxurious amenities, a unique itinerary program (as ports of call and destinations), and all the food and drinks (and premium alcohol) are included in Regent cruise deals prices.

 Concierge- and self-service laundry facilities are located on cabin decks 8-9-10.

 Seven Seas Mariner deck plan changes 2018 refurbishment review

 The ship's last drydock refurbishment (March 15 - April 3, 2018) was done in Marseille France (at Chantier Naval de Marseille).
 The 20-day project completed RSSC's fleet renovation program budgeted USD 125 million.
 Ship's upgrades and updates included new food menus, renovated and redesigned cabins, completely renovated public areas.

 - Deck 6's outdoor area received new teak decking and furniture (sun loungers).